davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

 - From your file system, create a new directory called `zoo/`.
 This directory will store an inventory of animals in different sections of our zoo.

-- Now open up that directory from VS Code, and open up the Terminal to that project.
+- Now open up that directory from VS Code, and open up the terminal to that project.
 (Ask for help if you don't remember how to open the integrated terminal).
 From the terminal, go ahead and initialize git in the zoo directory.
-The command-line syntax to initialize git is given below. **It's important** to make sureyour current working directory is in `zoo/` before issuing this command.
+The command-line syntax to initialize git is given below. **It's important** to make sure your current working directory is in `zoo/` before issuing this command.

   ```
   git init
   ```

-- Create 2 empty files: `arctic.txt` and `jungle.txt`.
-(You can do this in VS Code, or with the `touch` command directly in the Terminal).
+- Create two empty files: `arctic.txt` and `jungle.txt`.
+(You can do this in VS Code, or with the `touch` command directly in the terminal).
 Let's now make our first commit to include all three files.
 Remember that committing is a 2-step process.
 You must first stage the files you want to include in your commit with:

   ```
   git add <file1> <file2> ...